RaminKav/LostInTime/notes.md

-[x] add velocity to dmg numbers, and fade out add acceleration to player fix camera -> make camera movement pixel perfect, -> make camera follow player w lerp cape + clothes
+[x] add velocity to dmg numbers, and fade out add acceleration to player cape + clothes
 [] fix desc of all items
-[] bunch of recipes are missing, of course
+[x] bunch of recipes are missing, of course
 [] tweak rarity of upgrade tome/orbs

 [x] fix upgrade tome for equipment
 [x] add esc to close container
 [x] check if player spawn thing works

-fix camera, add acceleration
-use tile coordinate multiplied by big number and module down to check if obj spawns. deterministic spawning. use air blocks to determin a broken tile, regen world somehow make recipe icons deterministic order make objects be defined by a 2x2 grid rather than 1x1 or 2x2 allow 2x1 and 1x2 add mobs to world gen params?
+use tile coordinate multiplied by big number and module down to check if obj spawns. deterministic spawning. use air blocks to determin a broken tile, regen world make objects be defined by a 2x2 grid rather than 1x1 or 2x2 allow 2x1 and 1x2 add mobs to world gen params?
 [x] make dungeon spawn with mobs initially, and hostile